SCORESHEET OLD TIMERS BASEBALL: N.L. DRAFT / RULES PACKET

 You can make unbalanced trades (for example, 3 players for 2), starting the season with a 36-man roster.
 However, you cannot list more than 30 players on a lineup card.
 Any players not listed on a lineup card WILL stay on your team's roster, and will be used before any (AAA) players are called up.
 Also, your team will not have more than 8 pitchers and 16 position players appear in a single game.

-Trading of players is free and is allowed until the 10th week of the season.
+Trading of players is allowed until the 10th week of the season.
 Scoresheet will review all trades to avoid unfair collusion between team owners.
 We must receive confirmation from both of the teams involved in any trade.
 There is a 'Report a Trade' link on your league's website, which is the easiest way for teams to notify the Scoresheet office of trades.
 When you make a trade, we need a new lineup from you (with the players you've traded away removed from your lineup and any new players listed that you want to use in your lineup).